Panasonic FZ300 vs Canon G9 X Mark II

 It is notable that the FZ300 has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the FZ300 and the G9X Mark II are recent models that feature in their makers' current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the G9X Mark II followed on from the Canon G9 X.
+Both the FZ300 and the G9X Mark II are recent models that are part of the current product line-up.
+The FZ300 replaced the earlier Panasonic FZ200, while the G9X Mark II followed on from the Canon G9 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic FZ300 vs Canon G9 X Mark II

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ300 and the Canon G9 X Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-FZ300: